 Porter’s Five Forces analytical framework developed by Michael Porter (1979) represents five individual forces that shape the overall extent of competition in the industry.
 The essence of Amazon Porter’s Five Forces is represented in figure below:

 Threat of new entrants into online retail business is significant.
-Although there are certain industry entry barriers such as the economy of scale and expected retaliation from current market players, potential new market entrants may base their competitive advantage on innovative features and capabilities of their service offering or an innovative business model in general.
+There are certain industry entry barriers such as the economy of scale and expected retaliation from current market players such as Amazon.
+Nevertheless, potential new market entrants may base their competitive advantage on innovative features and capabilities of their service offering or an innovative business model in general.
 In other words, innovation and creativity may play an instrumental role in terms of reducing the impact of industry entry barriers and the absence of switching costs for consumers further increases the threat of new entrants.

-Amazon.com Inc. Report contains a full analysis of Amazon Porter’s Five Forces Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis and McKinsey 7S Model on Amazon.
+Amazon Inc. Report 2018 contains a full analysis of Amazon Porter’s Five Forces Analysis.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Amazon.
 Moreover, the report contains analyses of Amazon leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Amazon marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Amazon marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Porter, M. (1979) “How Competitive Forces Shape Strategy” Harvard Business Review